tw4449-s-MAS-Submods/Custom-Room-Furnished-Spaceroom-V3/README.md

 -At the moment, the room doesn't account for the Halloween or Christmas decor (birthday decor works fine, though), but we're planning on fixing this in an update before Halloween.

+-Alternately, if the room hasn't shown up but Monika commented on it, you may not have 400 affection.
+You can check your affection level in your files at: 'Doki Doki Literature Club'>'log'>'aff_log.txt'

 -Luckily, the game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of Booplicate (more info below).
 This plugin both    notifies you of updates, and helps